Bamarin/Bamarin.github.io/about.md

 In his spare time, he enjoys role-playing games. ***Bamarin*** is the name he gave to his first character, and it continued being his nickname online.
-It doesn’t mean anything except that it includes part of his surname (Marini).
+It doesn’t mean anything except that it includes part of his surname (Marini)

 If there’s anything else you’d like to know about him, don’t hesitate to send him an email!